 10 Ways to Stop Porch Pirates from Stealing Your Packages

-The holiday season is upon us again and while most people are worried about shopping for holiday gifts, what we should really be concerned about is porch pirates stealing them.
-Package theft is a bigger problem than ever, with 29 percent of Americans reporting have had a package stolen over the past year, according to a recent Vivint survey.
+The holiday season is upon us again, and while most people are worried about shopping for holiday gifts, what we should really be concerned about is porch pirates stealing them.
+Package theft is a bigger problem than ever, with 34% of Americans reporting that they’ve had a package stolen in 2023, according to a recent survey by Lombardo Homes.

 Unfortunately, there are times when even the best home security systems are no match for a determined criminal.
-The uncertainty of holiday shipping deadlines further complicates this matter becasue we don’t always know when packages are going to arrive.
+The uncertainty of holiday shipping further complicates this matter because we don’t always know when packages are going to arrive.

-Whether you’re trying to figure out what to do if your Amazon package is stolen or if you ordered from another retailer, prevention is key.
-Here are 10 ways to stop porch pirates from stealing your deliveries.
+Whether you’re trying to figure out what to do if your Amazon package is stolen or you ordered from another retailer, prevention is key.
+So we’re sharing 10 tips for how to stop porch pirates from stealing your deliveries, for good.